A field recording made and edited by Chris Watson. But what is it?

 About the Composer

 Chris Watson is one of the world’s leading recorders of wildlife and natural phenomena.
-He edits his field recordings into filmlike narratives.
-The unearthly groaning of ice in an Icelandic glacier is a classic example of, in Watson’s words, putting a microphone where you can’t put your ears.
+He edits his field recording into filmlike narratives.
+This uneathly groaning of ice in an Icelandic glacier is a classic example of, in Watson’s words, putting a microphone where you can’t put your ears.

-His sound recording career began in 1981 when he joined Tyne Tees Television.
-Since then he has developed a particular and passionate interest in recording the wildlife sounds of animals, habitats and atmospheres from around the world.
-As a freelance composer and recordist for Film, TV & Radio, Watson specialises in natural history and documentary location sound together with sound design in post production.
+His sound recordings carrer began in 1981 when he joined Tyne Tees Television.
+Since then he has developed a particular and passionate interest in recording the wildlife sounds of animals, habitats, and atmospheres from around the world.
+As a freelance composer and recorist for Film, TV and Radio, Watson specialises in natural history and documentary location sound together with sound design in post-production.

-This work and many others by Chris Watson are available from Touch Music.
+This work and many others by Chris Watson are availble from Touch Music.

 Taken from the album “Outside the Circle of Fire” [Touch # TO:37, 1998]